 Why is the Rainbow Tick needed?

-Organisations that don't display the Rainbow Tick still need to abide by laws relating to the treatment of LGBTI people.
+Organisations that don't display the Rainbow Tick still need to abide by laws relating to the treatment of LGBTIQ people.
 Australia's Human Rights Commission was established in 1986 and it investigates any infringement of anti-discrimination laws, including those relating to someone's sexuality.

 Aged care options